Alton's Way Trailwalk

 Since all of the trails are short, you can’t really get too far from the entrance, but you can end up continually going in circles if you don’t look out for the features.

 • The Oakland Trail is at the intersection of Meadow View Road and Oakland Street.

 • To get there from Crane Park on Main Street in Wilbraham, travel south towards Hampden.

-• Just before the Hampden line, take a left onto Oakland Street.
+• Just before the Hampden line, take a right onto Oakland Street.

 • Follow Oakland for about a mile to the intersection of Meadow View.